 Access to, and disclosure of, images recorded on CCTV is restricted.
 This ensures that the rights of individuals are retained.
 Images can only be disclosed in accordance with the purposes for which they were originally collected.

-The images that are filmed are recorded centrally and held in a secure location.
+The images that are filmed are recorded centrally and held in a secure location away from the premises.
 Access to recorded images is restricted to the operators of the CCTV system and to those line managers who are authorised to view them in accordance with the purposes of the system.
 Viewing of recorded images will take place in a restricted area to which other employees will not have access when viewing is occurring.
-If media on which images are recorded are removed for viewing purposes, this will be documented.
+Media on which images are recorded may be removed for viewing purposes.

 Disclosure of images to other third parties will only be made in accordance with the purposes for which the system is used and will be limited to: